List of Billboard Hot 100 number-one singles of the 2020s: Artists by total number-one singles

-The following artists achieved two or more number-one singles during the 2020s.
+The following artists achieved three or more number-one singles during the 2020s.
 A number of artists had number-one singles on their own as well as part of a collaboration.
 An asterisk (*) denotes that an artist is currently at number one.

 Artists by total cumulative weeks at number one

 The following artists were featured at the top of the Hot 100 for the highest cumulative number of weeks during the 2020s.
 Some totals include in part or in whole weeks spent at number one as part of a collaboration.
 An asterisk (*) denotes that an artist is currently at number one.

 Songs by total number of weeks at number one

 The following songs were featured at the top of the Hot 100 for the highest number of weeks during the 2020s.
 An asterisk (*) denotes that a song is currently at number one.